radancyco/radancyco.github.io/README.md

 # Development Standards, Guidelines, Tools and Best Practices

 Welcome to TMP Worldwide's open development resource on GitHub!
 We believe in open standards, transparency, collaboration and want to give back to a community that has given so much to us!
-Feel free to contribute to these documents or uses as a basis for your own development standards.
+Feel free to contribute to these documents or use as a basis for your own development standards.

 ## How to Contribute